 The stories about the Yellow Emperor became ever more detailed between the Southern Dynasties 南朝 (420~589) and the Tang 唐 (618-907) periods.
 The text Taiyi zazi 泰壹雜子 (only surviving in fragments), for instance, said that he visited Mt.
 Emei 峨眉 where he encountered the Tianzhen huangren 天真皇人 "Celestial Perfect August Man" and asked him what was the "Way of the Three-and-One" (san-yi zhi dao 三一之道).
 The god gave along answer demonstrating in a chain of causation that the peace of the empire depended in the end on the ruler's own position and his ability to attract talents.

-The Daoist encyclopaedia Yunji qiqian 雲笈七簽 (chapter Daojiao suo qi 道教所起) says that the Yellow Emperor transmitted the scripture Lingbaojing 靈寶經 that he had obtained on Mt.
-Emei.
-In 881 the Daoist master Wang Guan 王瓘 undertook a collection of all statements about the Yellow Emperor in various texts and compiled the Guang Huangdi benxing ji 廣黄帝本行記.
+In 881 the Daoist master Wang Guan 王瓘 compiled a collection of all statements about the Yellow Emperor in various texts and compiled the Guang Huangdi benxing ji 廣黄帝本行記.

-In the Daoist pantheon the Yellow Emperor occupied the position of an assistant spirit with the name Taiji jinjue dijun 太極金闕帝君 "Holy Lord of the Golden Tower Gate of the Utmost Extreme", the third-highest deity in the Daoist pantheon.
+In the Daoist pantheon, the Yellow Emperor occupies the position of an assistant spirit with the name Taiji jinjue dijun 太極金闕帝君 "Holy Lord of the Golden Tower Gate of the Utmost Extreme", the third-highest deity in the Daoist pantheon.
 Tao Hongjing's 陶弘景 enumeration Zhenling weiye tu 真靈位業圖 calls him Xuanpu zhenren 玄圃真人 "Perfect Man of the mysterious orchard".

 The Yellow Emperor's name was often used in book titles which gave these writings a more cometent and sacred character.
 Such were, for instance, the outer alchemy texts Huangdi Yinfu jing 黄帝陰符經 (Yinfujing 陰符經), Huangdi jiuding shendan jingjue 黄帝九鼎神丹經訣, the divination books Huangdi longshou jing 黄帝龍首經, Huangdi jingui yuheng jing 黄帝金匱玉衡經 and Huangdi shou sanzi xuannü jing 黄帝授三子玄女經 (Xuannüjing 玄女經), the geomantic text Huangdi zhaijing 黄帝宅經 (Zhaijing 宅經), or various scriptures like Huangdi taiyi bamen rushi jue 黄帝太乙八門入式訣, Huangdi taiyi bamen rushi miju 黄帝太一八門入式秘訣 and Huangdi taiyi bamen nishun shengsi jue 黄帝太一八門逆順生死訣.